2. How to... clam shell

 Notes from your P.T

-Medial, side gluteal muscle (bum), hip and pelvis
+Medial, side gluteal muscle (bum), hips and pelvis.

-Sets and reps?
-Beginner: 3 sets of 6 reps Experienced: 3 sets of 10 reps on each side
+Beginner: 3 sets of 6 reps Experienced: 3 sets of 10 reps on each side.
+You could progress this exercise by adding a micro-loop (small resistance band around your upper thighs between your knees and hip bones.

 Caution: